 When and where is this happening?

-The process for establishing a new school is incredibly rigorous and initially involves an in-depth application to the Department for Education (DfE) which we submitted in September 2016.
-The DfE announced on 12 April that our application has been approved to move onto the next stage of development.
-The original ambition was to open the school for new students in September 2018, but it looks likely that this will be delayed until September 2019 due to restrictions in place with the Education Funding Agency.
-The plans now move to the pre-opening phase which is a lengthy process which will involve more engagement with parents, prospective students and stakeholders.
+The process for establishing a new school is incredibly rigorous and initially involved an in-depth application to the Department for Education (DfE) which we submitted in September 2016.
+The DfE announced on 12 April 2017 that our application was approved to move onto the next stage of development.
+The original ambition was to open the school for new students in September 2018, however due to significant site and planning issues and restrictions with the Education Funding and Skills Agency (ESFA) this has been delayed.
+We are currently (March 2018) in negotiations with the DfE and the ESFA and hope to be able to confirm the opening date soon.
+We are now in what is called the pre-opening phase which is a lengthy process that involves site surveys, confirmation of funding, liaison with planners and architects and producing a specification of our specific requirements for the school building.
+The team is very excited about the proposals and we hope to be able to share design briefs and details of what the building might look like later in the summer.

 Why is there need for the new school?